heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 Both fixed.

 > - 1299: Using sub and jump really feels like cheating to me.
-I wonder
+I wonder if they
->  if they are avoidable.
+>  are avoidable.

-I think you're right that they're avoidable.
-We believe the general-purpose `convert` discussed earlier could be used instead.
+We think you're right that they're avoidable.
+We believe the general-purpose `convert` discussed earlier in this response could be used instead.

 > - 1461: "an define"
 >